nishitgoenkain/ImageLoader/ImageLoader/README.md

 - Display: Ability to scroll through at least 100 images.
 - Caching: Caching mechanism to store images retrieved from the API in both memory and disk cache for efficient retrieval.
  - Error Handling: Handling of network errors and image loading failures gracefully, providing informative error messages and placeholders for failed image loads.
+ - Once user scrolls quickly, the image loading of non-visible grid items is cancelled and loading for the visible grid items is resumed.

 ## Installation